 If you want to get the most out of the Valentine One radar detector, you will have to play around with the settings for a while.
-There are many third-party apps that can help you minimize false alerts and make this device much more effective overall.
+Many third-party apps can help you minimize false alerts and make this device much more effective overall.
 It is important that you take the time to learn how to configure this radar detector just right before getting started.
-In the end you will find that it is well worth the effort.
+In the end, you will find that it is well worth the effort.

 Valentine One Settings Setup

 First, we are going to take a look at the various settings that the Valentine One radar detector as well as the Gen 2 have to offer.

 Junk K Fighter/BSM Filter

 The Junk K Fighter option helps reduce false alerts for K-band signals.
 You can only take advantage of this feature if you have V1 3.894 or later.
-If you have an older version, you will definitely want to upgrade as soon as possible.
+If you have an older version, you will want to upgrade as soon as possible.

 Make sure that you enable GPS lockouts with YaV1 when configuring this device.
 This feature remembers recurring false alerts and ignores them.
-It is only available for Android users, but it can really help with filtering out annoying false alerts that you have to pass on a regular basis.
+It is only available for Android users, but it can help with filtering out annoying false alerts that you have to pass regularly.

 You will also want to enable the low-speed muting feature when you are driving through more urban areas.
 Once you activate it you will no longer have to deal with irritating audio notifications when you are in traffic or going below the speed limit.
 Both Android and iPhone users can take advantage of this convenient function.